JacquesGodin/worldpadelbot/README.md

 # worldpadelbot
-A simple bot to draft players for the next padel match
+A simple Telegram bot to draft players for the next padel match

 Users can interact with three commands: